BUTR/Bannerlord.ButterLib/README.md

 * [AlphanumComparatorFast](https://butr.github.io/Bannerlord.ButterLib/api/Bannerlord.ButterLib.Common.Helpers.AlphanumComparatorFast.html) - Alphanumeric sort.
 This sorting algorithm logically handles numbers in strings.

 Check the [/Articles](https://butr.github.io/Bannerlord.ButterLib/articles/index.html) section in the documentation to see all available features!

+## Installation
+This module should be one of the highest in loading order.
+Ideally, it should be second in load order after ``Bannerlord.Harmony``.

+## For Players
+This mod is a dependency mod that does not provide anything by itself.
+You need to additionaly install mods that use it.